Time to review your retention of title clause?

 If you are concerned about a customer in financial difficulty, or experiencing issues with your own business, it is crucial that you seek advice as soon as possible.

-If you would like to further understand how we can help you, or for advice on any of the issues we raise in this article, please contact David Thompson, Partner and specialist in issues of commercial contracts or Douglas Hawthorn, Partner and specialist in insolvency issues.
+If you would like to further understand how we can help you, or for advice on any of the issues we raise in this article, please contact David Thompson, Partner and a specialist in issues of commercial contracts.